 Bibby Gignilliat, Mixed Media Artist

 Bibby has been creative since she picked up her first crayon.
-She started private art classes at 10 and put her art career on the hold at 11, after being criticized by her art teacher.
+She started art classes at 10 and put her art career on the hold at 11, after being criticized by her art teacher.

 Turning her adult creative talents toward cooking, Bibby became a marketing manager for Williams-Sonoma, and then decided to go to culinary school.
-From there she offered interactive cooking classes which evolved into the company, Parties That Cook, with satellite office in Chicago, Seattle and Portland.
-The business was successful, but Bibby had an epiphany when, as a panelist at the Sloan School of Management at MIT.
-She heard her company described as a “lifestyle business.”
-I realized I had been pushing so hard, that I had left my own lifestyle behind.
-And I had forgotten what I liked to do.”
+She started offering corporate teambuilding events in the kitchen which evolved into Parties That Cook, with satellite offices in Chicago, Seattle, and Portland.
+The business was successful, but Bibby had an epiphany when, as a panelist at the Sloan School of Management at MIT, she heard her company described as a “lifestyle business.”
+“I realized I had been pushing so hard, that I had left my own lifestyle behind.
+I had forgotten what I loved.”
 And what she liked to do was paint.

 Coming full circle, Bibby sold the business and shifted her focus to becoming a full-time mixed media artist, working at the ICB Building in Sausalito, CA. She is self-taught and now teaches in her studio and has an on-line class with over 800 people from around the world.